TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/About.rst

 * Appendix A, **Coding Guidelines**: Extbase mostly uses the conventions of FLOW.
-* Appendix B, **Reference of Extbase**, contains an overview of important Extbase concepts and an alphabetical listing of the API.
+* Appendix B, **Reference of Extbase**, contains an overview of important Extbase concepts and an API's alphabetical listing.
 * Appendix C, **Fluid ViewHelpers**, links to the ViewHelper reference

 .. _typographic-conventions: